 Truly the evidence of the dark getting darker is a sign that the light is also getting lighter.
 We are no longer in stagnant puddles.
 As the gray areas disappear, we are either drifting into a flood of lies or flowing into a river of life.
 For us who keep moving along as “truth-seekers”, we are propelled into more light and understanding.

-This increased light however requires change in direction to keep in the flow of truth.
-Change is often exciting & welcome, but sometimes is a bit scary, as were our graduations.
+This increased light however requires a change in direction to keep in the flow of truth.
+Change is often exciting and welcome but sometimes is a bit scary, as were our graduations.
 It can be a bit intimidating to leave the familiar behind; to leave the comfort zone of good to move toward the promise of best.

-Needless to say, knowing such truth, we don’t do sunrise services anymore than we would endorse halos.
-I am NOT saying that we cannot appreciate a beautiful sunrise… just that we are not to have a service with focus to it.
-And we see Sunday as a day of work, just as we do the other five work days.
+Needless to say, knowing such truth, we don’t do sunrise services any more than we would endorse halos.
+I am NOT saying that we cannot appreciate a beautiful sunrise… just that we are not to have a service with a focus to it.
+And we see Sunday as a day of work, just as we do the other five workdays.

 Since then I’ve learned of the symbolism of Christmas trees, so we were thankful that they were left behind too.
 The Pilgrims, in fact, made it illegal to have a Christmas tree or a Christmas service.
 Why?
 They knew it was linked to pagan sun-god worship!
 There were even fines in our country into the 1700s for having a Christmas tree.

 Although I have abandoned Christmas trees, I am not offended by those who are comfortable with things I’ve left behind.
 In areas where we have gained understanding, we must let His love override differences with other believers, giving room for them to grow in those areas while gleaning truths from them in areas that are new to us.
 All of us “truth-seekers” are on the winning team (like a family), and cheer each other onwards & upwards in the Messiah!